software/hoardy-web/./extension/page/help.org

 Normally, picked reqres proceed to the collected state and get queued for archival while dropped reqres proceed to being discarded from memory.

-When Archive 'collected' reqres by toggle is enabled, those queued reqres proceed directly to the next step.
+When Archive 'collected' reqres toggle is enabled, those queued reqres proceed directly to the next step.

 Obviously, this is both annoying and will force you to fetch everything twice.

 Which is why Hoardy-Web implements “limbo mode”.
-With one of the limbo mode options enabled, Hoardy-Web will instead capture everything as normal, but then, instead of sending the reqres in question to collected or discarded states immediately, it will put them into in_limbo state where they would linger until you collect it or discard them manually by pressing the appropriate-buttons, or until Automatic actions for recently closed tabs options make a decision semi-automatically for you.
+With one of the limbo mode options enabled, Hoardy-Web will instead capture everything as normal, but then, instead of sending the newly captured reqres to collected or discarded states immediately, it will put them into in_limbo state where they would linger until you collect or discard them manually by pressing the appropriate-buttons, or until Closed tabs options make a decision semi-automatically for you.

 A picked reqres will be put into in_limbo when Pick into limbo setting is enabled in the currently active tab or when one-of-the-other settings is enabled for other reqres sources.